trahasch/strata-2016/README.md

 	* Download or ```git clone``` the from https://github.com/jayantshekhar/strata-2016 (You are here!!)
 5. Build with 'mvn package'
 6. Import into ScalaIDE for Eclipse as a maven project
-7. Ensure to set the Scala version for the project in the IDE to be 2.10.6
+7. Ensure to set the Scala version for the project in the IDE to be 2.10.6.
+Without it, you would run into compiler issues.